Chapter 1 : The Missing Piece

 Hermione glanced sideways toward her best friend.
 Her crush.
 The boy who seemed to love her very much.
 Ron was Hermione’s dream, her passion, for the last several years.
 But lately, since the war and the horcrux hunting, she couldn’t figure out why, but her heart wasn’t all in it.
 She wanted to love Ron, but part of her was in a different place, a place where there was love for another.
 Who, she did not know.

 She watched as Ginny embraced Harry across the room.
 Harry was still looking in her direction, as he was several minutes ago.
 She couldn’t help but wonder what he was thinking, but she also couldn’t help but notice he seemed more entranced in his thoughts than Ginny’s affection.
 She couldn’t help but wonder why, and she planned to talk to him later.

 Ron stirred next to her, and kissed her on the cheek.
-Hermoine couldn’t help but notice how awkward it felt, how forced.
-She stayed rigid as a board while he squeezed her tight, like he’d never let go, and murmured “Hermoine, I think I love you.”
+Hermione couldn’t help but notice how awkward it felt, how forced.
+She stayed rigid as a board while he squeezed her tight, like he’d never let go, and murmured “Hermione, I think I love you.”